 (a) a minimum of 24 credit points of core units of study; and

 (b) a maximum of 42 credit points from elective units of study.
-With the permission of the Degree Coordinator a maximum of 12 credit points of elective units can be taken from units of study outside those listed in the Publishing subject area of the Postgraduate Unit of Study Table, including a maximum of 6 credit points from units of study offered by other faculties.
+With the permission of the Degree Coordinator a maximum of 12 credit points can be taken as elective units from units of study outside those listed in the Publishing subject area of the Postgraduate Unit of Study Table, including a maximum of 6 credit points from units of study offered by other faculties.

 Candidates electing to undertake an internship (6cp) must discuss their professional placement with the academic coordinator prior to enrolment.
 Candidates electing to undertake a dissertation (12cp) must prepare a research proposal and also discuss their topic with the academic coordinator prior to enrolment.
 Approval is subject to the department's discretion and the availability of an appropriate academic supervisor.
 The dissertation is normally undertaken over two semesters and comprises research and writing toward a project of approximately 12,000 words.

 For an up-to-date list of units of study for this degree, please refer to the online

 Under normal progression, a student shall undertake and successfully complete all units of study to the value of 24 credit points per semester as prescribed for the course.
 Candidates must maintain a credit average result or above, normally over at least the first 4 units of study, in order to qualify for admission to the dissertation units of study.
 Students are required to attend all lectures, tutorials and other activities prescribed for their units of study.